Linaro/lava/doc/dispatcher-design.rst

 Design
 ******

-Start with a Job which is broken up into a Deployment, a Boot, a Test and a Submit class:
+Start with a Job which is broken up into a Deployment, a Boot and a Test class.
+Results are transmitted live during any part of the job.

 +-------------+--------------------+------------------+-------------------+
 |     Job     |                    |                  |                   |